lucasmazza/maintenance_tasks/README.md

 #### Identifying the Run

-A Task instance exposes the id of the Run it is being processed by as `run_id`, which gives you a stable identifier for a single execution of the Task:
+A Task instance exposes the id of the Run it is being processed by as `run_id`, which gives you a stable identifier for the execution of the Task across interruptions and potential pauses:

 ```ruby
 class Maintenance::UpdatePostsTask < MaintenanceTasks::Task